systeminit/si/app/docs/src/changelog/index.md

 All notable changes to System Initiative will be documented in this file.

+## September 29th to October 5th 2025

+### ✨ Added

+- Added ability to **create action functions as overlays to schemas**.
+- Added a **Hetzner Cloud asset pipeline**.
+- Added **WsEvents** to the Public API for creating functions to keep the web app updated.
+- Updated the Public API to **install a schema variant automatically** if not installed when unlocking.
+- Added extra **telemetry information** to PgPool connection eviction logic.
+- Added support for **Hetzner Cloud**.
+- Returned **workspace details** when a user calls the API `whoami` endpoint.
+- Exposed the **function kinds** available for each type of function in a schema variant.

+### 🔄 Changed

+- Updated the **MCP server** to adhere to correct API types for optional parameters.
+- Updated **DeploymentMVs** to only build the default variant for a schema.
+- Changed **AWS assets** so refresh functions no longer trigger API limits on actions, and remove the resource if the refresh fails with `ResourceNotFound`.
+- Allowed users to use **special characters in workspace names** in the Auth Portal.
+- Allowed the **rebaser** to trigger request retry loops for specific error messages.

+### 🐞 Fixed

+- Fixed an issue where the **web app** showed the AI Agent banner if the wrong token was retrieved.
+- Fixed an issue in the **Auth Portal** where the save button text was incorrect for manually verified users.
+- Fixed misleading behavior in the **Auth Portal** where setting `1m` was interpreted as 1 minute, not 1 month.
+- Fixed an issue where the **web app retried 500/503 index responses** properly.
+- Fixed an issue where restoring a component from the **component details page on HEAD** didn’t redirect to the new change set.
+- Fixed an issue where **bulk editing on HEAD** didn’t create the change set correctly.
+- Fixed an issue where building the **deployment MV** failed if the previous version was missing.
+- Fixed an issue where **multiple selected components** in a `toDelete` state were confusing in the UI.
+- Fixed an issue where **components marked as toDelete on HEAD** leaked into change set reviews.
+- Fixed an issue with using **duplicate component + default subscriptions** together.
+- Fixed an issue where **abandoning a change set** via web app or Public API failed if the snapshot didn’t exist.

 ## September 22nd to 28th 2025

 ### ✨ Added

 - Added more **user-facing documentation** in the onboarding flow.
 - Users can now see the **code and arguments** for a queued action in the web app.
 - Added **Azure CLI** back to the execution environment.
 - Added extra **telemetry information** for Edda.

 ### 🔄 Changed

 - Upgraded the **Axios dependency** in the MCP server.
 - Implemented a better **MV rebuild system**.
 - Upgraded the **Auth API** to TypeScript 5.x.
 - Removed generation of **composable assets** from Clover.
 - Cleaned up **ArgumentTargets** from the graph after connection removal.
 - Cleaned up **parentage code** from the codebase after connection removal.
 - Cleaned up **inferred connections** from the codebase after connection removal.

 ### 🐞 Fixed

 - Fixed an issue in the **Auth Portal** where users weren’t redirected to their default workspace.
 - Fixed an issue in the **Auth Portal** to prevent 404s when accessing the download link.
 - Fixed an issue where a **function used in a subscription** failed to load in the UI.
 - Fixed an issue in the **Auth API** to return the correct `workspaceId` for navigation.
 - Fixed an issue where users could be **pushed to the lobby incorrectly** due to background activity.
 - Fixed an issue where the **lobby exit event** waited for all processes to complete.
 - Fixed an issue in the **Auth API Dockerfile** for TypeScript 5.x compatibility.
 - Fixed an issue in **Public API** to show optional values correctly in API responses.
 - Fixed an issue where the **App and Webworker** made too many requests.
 - Fixed an issue where **create change set in Luminork** didn’t wait for MV to build.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CnR3KL2OBxg?si=aU4t20K6bfBKy7kc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## September 15th to 21st 2025